 - Control your state of mind by being self-aware.
 For instance, when you feel bitter, observe that your focus is evaluating your emotions based on your triggered feelings.
 This approach is misleading.
-Move away from how you feel and assess the feeling based on your values before you react or retaliate.
+Move away from how you think and assess the feeling based on your values before you react or retaliate.

-Taking a step to look inward and rely more on your own values rather than identify your being with things outside of yourself reframes your self-perception.
-For instance, transcendental meditation or connecting at a deeper level by contribution to a venture or a community, de-clutters your mind of unnecessary and negative energies.
+Taking a step to look inward and rely more on your values rather than identify your being with things outside of yourself reframes your self-perception.
+For instance, transcendental meditation or connecting at a deeper level by contribution to a venture or a community de-clutters your mind of unnecessary and negative energies.
 At the heart of all your practices, unity is your guide.
 Adhering to a higher purpose, confronting your fears, staying positive are the extensive attempts to reach self-acceptance.

 Featured image by Durmoosh